thegeekyb0y/sklearn-cheat/README.md

 model.fit(X_train, y_train)
 ```

+### RandomForestClassifier
-- **RandomForestClassifier**: An ensemble method that builds multiple decision trees and merges them together to improve accuracy and control overfitting.
+An ensemble method that builds multiple decision trees and merges them together to improve accuracy and control overfitting.
 It is robust and effective for a variety of classification tasks.

 ```python
 from sklearn.ensemble import RandomForestClassifier from sklearn.model_selection import train_test_split